microsoft/migrate-java-ee-app-to-azure-training/04-migrating-web-pages/README.md

 ## Setting up

-To start the application migration we are going to copy the application from the `01-initial` directory into this directory.
+To start the application migration we are going to need a copy of the application.

-To do so please issue the following command line in your terminal:
+Please issue the following command line in your terminal:

 ```shell
 mvn antrun:run@setup
 ```

+You now have a copy of the application so we can start the migration process.

 ## Changes needed to the web pages

-In this application you need to check each of the web pages as the developer hardcode the context root the application is served on as `/sharearound`.
+In this application you need to check each of the web pages as the developer hardcoded the context root the application is served on as `/sharearound`.

 This can cause issues in cloud deployment so we are going to fix this.

 Open the `src/main/webapp/index.jsp` file as it is the only place in the web application that has the value hard-coded.

-Remove every `/sharearound/` in the `index.jsp` file you see and save the file.
+Remove every occurrence of `/sharearound/` in the `index.jsp` file and then save the file.

 ## Build the web application